 There are many ways to stack firewood so that it seasons - infact it is very hard to actually do it 'wrong' and end up with unburnable wood.
 However, seasoning firewood can be faster with some methods and others are better suited to particular climates.

 In general you want a tight and neat stack which is long, tall and narrow so that the firewood is well exposed to the wind and sun.
 If winters in your location tend to be wet, as opposed to months of settled snow you will need to rig up some kind of rain shelter during the winter months.
-This may be as sophisticated as a dedicated wood shed or a simple tarpaulain thrown over an otherwised exposed stack.
-Check out or page on how to stack firewood for some neat ideas to make stable stacks and even works of art from your wood pile.
+This may be as sophisticated as a dedicated wood shed or a simple tarpaulin thrown over an otherwise exposed stack.
+Check out our page on how to stack firewood for some neat ideas to make stable stacks and even works of art from your wood pile.

 Once your firewood is split and stacked allow time and the elements to do their job - come back the following winter for the best firewood you've burnt in years.

 One last seasoning stage which some people like to include is the simple step of bringing your firewood inside a few days before you intend to burn it.
 This lets the logs come up to room temperature and any surface moisture, from rain or snow, dries off.
-Leaving logs near the stove helps this last stage of drying but does very little to improve "green" wood with a high moisture content in the fibres (as opposed to a bit of damp on the surface)